-Napoleon Bonaparte to me is a mysterious, mesmerizing, intoxicating, overblown character.
-He, like all overblown persons, “over-blew” himself.
-Carl Jung called this “inflation”–a characteristic of personality.
-I have to give it to him, though.
+On the upside, I have to give it to Napoleon.
 He was eloquent and grand in his rhetoric.
 It appears he had a great power of persuasion with rousing speeches to his armies.
-He even turned his poetry on himself.
+He even turned his eloquence on himself.
 Jules Bertaut attributes this to Napoleon: “I am the instrument of providence.
 She will use me as long as I accomplish her designs, then she will break me like a glass.”
-[Source: Napoleon: In His Own Words (1916) edited by Jules Bertaut, as translated by Herbert Edward Law and Charles Lincoln Rhodes]
+(Napoleon: In His Own Words (1916) edited by Jules Bertaut, as translated by Herbert Edward Law and Charles Lincoln Rhodes)

-Yes, sure–“he boasted of throwing down to anchor French society—the much admired legal code, the administrative centralization, the Court of Auditors, the lycees, the public works–survive to this day.”
-[Source: Ferdinand Mount, The New York Review of Books, April 4, 2019, p.
-38-40]
+Yes, Napoleon “boasted of throwing down to anchor French society—the much-admired legal code, the administrative centralization, the Court of Auditors, the lycées, the public works survive to this day.”
+(Ferdinand Mount, The New York Review of Books, April 4, 2019, p.
+38-40)

-During the wars he waged in Europe, Napoleon gets credit for expanding the French revolution release of Jews from the ghettos.
-He lifted laws that limited Jews’ rights to property, worship, and certain occupations. [wikipedia Napoleon and the Jews]
+He should get credit for expanding the French revolution release of Jews from the ghettos in the lands he took over.
+He lifted laws that limited Jews’ rights to property, worship, and certain occupations.
+(Wikipedia Napoleon and the Jews)

-On the down side, Napoleon sent his military to the Caribbean colony of Saint-Domingue in 1802-1803 to restore slavery and impose French rule.
-But because yellow fever destroyed his army his plans evaporated.
-This led to positive events in spite of his insensitivity about slavery: Haitian independence and ultimately the Louisiana Purchase.
-[Frank M. Snowden.
-Epidemics and Society, Yale University Press, 2019, p.6.]
+Ah, but on the downside, Napoleon, insensitive about slavery, sent his military to the Caribbean colony of Saint-Domingue in 1802-1803 to restore slavery and impose French rule.
+But yellow fever destroyed his army and his plans evaporated.
+But this did lead to Haitian independence and ultimately the Louisiana Purchase.
+(Frank M. Snowden.
+Epidemics and Society, Yale University Press, 2019, p.6.)

 And what of the sending off “of droves of cannon fodder on each campaign despite huge casualties and widespread desertions and evasion of the draft?”
-[Mount]
+(Ferdinand Mount)

-“One suddenly perceives a strange emptiness at Napoleon’s core, a lack of any real purpose beyond gaining and retaining power.
+Ferdinand Mount sums up Napoleon (if that is possible): “One suddenly perceives a strange emptiness at Napoleon’s core, a lack of any real purpose beyond gaining and retaining power.
 What exactly are his armies plowing through the sands of Syria and the snows of Russia for?
 Never has the term ‘ego trip’ seemed more fitting.”
-[Mount]